drgs100/Alecs-War/Background/time-line.md

 24-25 December.
 Through December unofficial truces are observed allowing the dead to be recovered and some fraternisation occurs.

+26 December.
+BEF divided into First and Second Armies.

 ## 1915

 January.
 German forces begin to dig extensive trench networks.